If you want to know what Agmatine is, how it works, and how it can potentially benefit you, then you want to read this article.

 The studies in mice with regards to addiction can’t really be extrapolated to humans because of major differences in the way our brains form addictions.
 Without human studies, it’s tough to say how Agmatine impacts addiction or addictive behavior.

-Agmatine And Brain Function
+Agmatine And Cognitive Function

 Another benefit commonly attributed to Agmatine is cognitive enhancement.